aloucks/rls/README.md

   first paragraph is recorded.
 This option _currently_ has little to no effect on hover tooltips.
 The save-analysis docs are only used if source extraction fails.
   This option has no effect on the standard library.
+* `show_hover_context` show additional context in hover tooltips when available.
+  This is often the local variable declaration.
+When set to false the content is only availabe when holding the `ctrl` key in some editors.

 ## Troubleshooting